FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/transfer_object_identifiers.md

 ### Messages: IDM

-A message is a character string specified by a SEND command and sent by the {{< TransferCFT/componentshortname  >}} as a specific transfer.
+A message is a character string specified by a SEND command and sent by the Transfer CFT{{< TransferCFT/componentshortname  >}} as a specific transfer.
 A message transfer does not make reference to a flow definitiona CFTSEND or CFTRECV command.

 <span id="Transfer_identifier__IDT"></span>